Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 Its flowers are rather tiny, with pink-tinted petals and yellow stamens.

-To get your Red root floater flower you should provide high light, low water flow and an iron supplement as fertilizer (Seachem flourish iron does wonders).
+To get your Red root floater flower you should provide high light, low water flow and an iron supplement as fertilizer (Seachem Flourish Iron does wonders, you can check it out in this link to Amazon.com).

 The roots are among the best shelters for newly-hatched fry fish.